cbrown5/cbrown5.github.io/_posts/2021-10-02-are-grant-applications-fair.md

 Many early career researchers and researchers who are trying to return to science after a career break don't have this luxury.
 This may mean they need to write the application on their own time, either because they've don't have an academic job, or their present job doesn't allow time for grant writing.

-I've also seen the process suck a lot out of people.
+I've also seen the process suck the soul out of people.
 Here's a common situation: a postdoc's research contract is ending soon and their supervisor doesn't have ongoing funding for their position.
 So they write for an early career fellowship.

 But chances are the postdoc won't win the grant (the overall success rate is about 15-20%) and the time invested in the application is time lost from chasing up other higher probability job opportunities.